 When the Voice Recovers from Laryngitis, Why Do the Lower Notes Come Back First and the Higher Notes Much Later

-Edited by Jerry Rivers, Anonymous, Eng, Lynn and 3 others
+Edited by Jerry Rivers, Eng, Lynn, dnyanesh and 2 others

 If you've ever suffered from losing your voice (laryngitis), and enjoy singing, you may have noticed a change in your range once your voice began returning.
 Interestingly, when you're recovering from laryngitis, the lower notes will come back before the higher notes, which return much later.

 Ordinarily, with practice you can develop the pitch and range of your singing voice.
 While adding a lot of notes to the high end of your range, you'll find you're only able to add up to four notes to your lower register.
 Most singers can add as many as entire eight tones (note), or one complete octave to their upper range.
 So why when recovering from a bout of laryngitis, is it that the lower notes return before the upper ones?
 There is a physiological reason we will discuss here.

 - 1 All About Laryngitis And How It Affects Your Singing Voice